 Payments of Interest.
 Subject to the discussion of backup withholding below, you generally will not be subject to U.S. federal income tax on interest that you receive on a note unless you are engaged in a trade or business in the United States and the interest on the note is treated for U.S. federal income tax purposes as "effectively connected" to that trade or business.
-If you are engaged in a U.S. trade or business (and in addition, if required by an applicable income tax treaty, the interest is attributable to a permanent establishment or fixed base in the United States) and the interest income is deemed to be effectively connected to that trade or business, you generally will be subject to U.S. federal income tax on that interest income in the same manner as if you were a U.S. Holder (unless the interest is excluded under an applicable tax treaty).
-In addition, if you are a corporation for U.S. federal income tax purposes, your interest income subject to tax in that manner may increase your liability under the U.S. "branch profits tax" currently imposed at a 30% rate (or, a lower rate under an applicable tax treaty).
+If you are engaged in a U.S. trade or business (and in addition, if an income tax treaty applies, the interest is attributable to a permanent establishment or fixed base in the United States) and the interest income is deemed to be effectively connected to that trade or business, you generally will be subject to U.S. federal income tax on that interest income is deemed to be used to be used under an applicable tax treaty).
+In addition, if you are a corporation for U.S. federal income tax purposes, your interest income tax maner may increase your liability under the U.S. "branch profits tax" currently imposed at a 30% rate (or, a lower rate under an applicable tax treaty).